jmillermedia/s_wells_j_miller_roku_client/README.md

 This is a work in progress.
 If you would like to checkout where we are going and what is to come, see our designs and developement roadmap.

-## Assignment Requirements:

 ## Additional Resources:

 [Project Assets](https://drive.google.com/file/d/1rwfUNexPK1xJMO3fY4dt3ghRJDdiliwT/view?usp=sharing 'Google Drive')

 ## Installation:

-No particular installation required.
+Run "npm install" in the bash window of your choosing to download node dependencies.
 Download repo and open in a code editor.
 Content will require a Live Server to view properly (MAMP/WAMP/Docker).
 Database will need to be loaded into local phpMyAdmin.

+Pull down both repos and use "npm run startdev" on both the server and client repos.
+Navigate to localhost:5050 to view the content.

 ## MIT License: